OVERVIEW OF FORWARD OSMOSIS

 WHAT IS FORWARD OSMOSIS?

 Forward Osmosis (FO) is a natural membrane process found in nature capable of extracting pure water from impure sources.
 Unlike Reverse Osmosis (RO), which uses hydraulic pressure to drive water across a semi-permeable membrane, FO uses a “draw” solution to draw water across it.
-Water is spontaneously drawn across a membrane whenever one solution is higher in salt concentration (draw solution) than another (feed solution).
-The difference in salt concentration is known as the osmotic gradient (Δπ) and is the free and natural energy used in powering this water extraction process.
+FO spontaneously draws water across a membrane whenever one solution is higher in salt concentration or solute (draw solution) than another (feed solution).
+The difference in salt concentration between solutions is known as the osmotic gradient (Δπ) and is the free and natural energy responsible in powering the water extraction process.

-As water is drawn from the feed solution into the draw solution, two things occur; the feed becomes concentrated, and the draw solution becomes diluted.
-The result of this is a reduction in the osmotic gradient and in turn a reduction in the flow rate across the membrane known as flux rate.
-For forward osmosis to operate continuously, the drawn water within the draw solution must be removed continuously so that a maximum draw concentration can be maintained.
+As water is drawn from the feed solution into the draw solution across the semi-permeable membrane, two things occur; the feed becomes concentrated, and the draw solution becomes diluted.
+The result of this is a reduction in the osmotic gradient between solutions and in turn a reduction in the flow rate across the semi-permeable membrane known as flux rate.
+For forward osmosis to operate continuously, water drawn across the membrane into the draw solution must be removed continuously so that a maximum draw concentration can be maintained and a maximum concentration gradient achieved.

 REVOLUTIONARY THREE STEP PROCESS